jwworth/dotfiles/README.md

 > perfect his work must first sharpen his tools." —Confucius

 These are my dotfiles for configuring an OSX machine to my personal preferences.
-They build on and borrow from the [Hashrocket Dotmatrix][dotmatrix].
+They are heavily inspired by the [Hashrocket Dotmatrix][dotmatrix].

 ### Installation